Metropolitan City of Bari

 The Metropolitan City of Bari is headed by the Metropolitan Mayor (sindaco metropolitano) and by the Metropolitan Council (consiglio metropolitano).
 Since 1 January 2015 Antonio Decaro, as mayor of the capital city, has been the first mayor of the Metropolitan City.

-It has an area of 3825 km2 and a population of 1,218,191 as of 2025.
+It has a population of 1,218,073 in an area of 3862.88 km2.

 Geography

 Overlooking the Adriatic Sea in south-eastern Italy, the Metropolitan City of Bari is located in the central part of Apulia and is bordered on the west by the provinces of Matera and Potenza, to the north by the province of Barletta-Andria-Trani, and to the south by the provinces of Taranto and Brindisi.
 The old province of Bari was formerly a part of the region of Terra di Bari, which once included the towns of Fasano and Cisternino, now in the province of Brindisi.

 The area is dominated by the Murgia hills in the inner part, a karst plateau which is the home of the Alta Murgia National Park, one of the newest national parks in Italy, established in 2004.
 Only the Bari hinterland and the coastal strip are flat.
 The north of the province, with Bari, Altamura, Bitonto, Corato, Gravina in Puglia, and Molfetta, is heavily populated.
 The south, on the contrary, does not have large population centers; its only southern municipality near 50,000 inhabitants is Monopoli.
 In the southern part, on the border with Taranto, is the Itria Valley, between the towns of Alberobello, Locorotondo, Cisternino and Martina Franca.
 Bari is largely devoid of rivers and lakes, although underground rivers in the karst landscape have formed numerous caves, including those of Castellana and Putignano.